BlWasp/switchRole/README.md

 After the installation you will find a file called capabilityRole.conf in the /etc/security directory.
 You should configure this file in order to define the set of roles and assign them to users or group of users on your system.

+**assume Roles**

-Once configuration is done, a user can assume a role using the tool ‘sr’ that is installed with our package.
+Once configuration is done, a user can assume a role using the ‘sr’ tool  that is installed with our package.
 In your shell type for example :

 `sr -r role1`

-After that a new shell is oppend that contains the capabilities in the role that has been taken by the user.
+After that a new shell is openned.
+This shell contains the capabilities of the role that has been taken by the user.
 You can verify by reading the capabilities of your shell (cat /proc/$$/status).
-When you exit you can retrun to your initial shell.
+When you make an exit() you retrun to your initial shell without any privilege.

-**No Root**
+**No Root mode**

 You have the possibility to launch a full capabale shell that doesn't give any special treatment to uid 0.
 The root user is considered as any other normal user and you can in this case grant him a few privileges in the capabilityRole.conf distributed by our module :